DataDog/integrations-extras/statsig/README.md

 ### Metrics

-See [metadata.csv][2] for a list of metrics provided by this integration and the description of each.
+See [metadata.csv][2] for a list of metrics provided by this integration.

 ### Service Checks